 What Is Climate Change?

-Because climate change poses such an extraordinary threat to the planet, it needs to be counteracted.
+Because climate change poses such an extraordinary threat to the planet, it needs to be addressed.
 There are no clear-cut answers to this global challenge, but it is not insurmountable.
 Countries are already taking steps to adapt to climate change and mitigate its effects.
 Blueprints exist, but they need to be used more widely and more effectively, because the longer action is delayed, the worse climate change becomes—and the more difficult it will be to endure.

 In this module, we will examine three basic questions on climate change: